This post may contain affiliate links.

-You are going to high five and hug yourself for stocking your freezer with these easy breakfast Egg Muffins!
-Meal-prep friendly and low carb, they’re the perfect high protein healthy egg breakfast.
+Every time I stock my freezer with these easy breakfast Egg Muffins, I can’t help but high-five and hug myself!
+Meal-prep friendly and high protein, they’ll be your savior on busy mornings.
 Use any of your favorite veggies and proteins, make them for kids, and enjoy them yourself the next time you’re hungry but don’t have time to fix an Egg White Frittata.

 Breakfast egg muffin cups in a muffin pan with veggies